imshentastic/CrossInk-Carousel-Plus/README.md

   <img width="281" height="457" alt="Screenshot 2026-05-31 at 11 49 10 PM" src="https://github.com/user-attachments/assets/de66eb4c-5e09-4110-b72e-ddad5afe5cd0" />
 </p>

+### EPUB optimizer + pre-cache (instant chapter turns)

+Books normally index their chapter structure on first open and re-index when you change reading settings.
+CrumBLE lets your computer do the heavy lifting *off-device* during File Transfer instead — your X4/X3 just unpacks a pre-built section/page cache.

+- **Upload modal**: an **Optimize EPUB** master toggle (and an underlying **Pre-Cache for fast chapter turns** sub-toggle, default ON) runs the optimizer in your browser before the upload.
+Adds ~40 s per book in exchange for instant chapter turns and ~4 s cold book opens.
+- **Already on the SD card?** Select EPUBs in the file manager and use the **Optimize Selected** action to bake them in place without re-uploading.
+- The pre-cache locks in your current reader settings (font, font size, margin, image rendering, orientation) — if you change one mid-read, the reader prompts to switch back to the baked layout or fall through to live indexing.

+The previous Bluetooth-image-cache (`.pxc`) and chapter-text flattening features are still included as part of the optimizer's pre-cache pipeline.

 ### Bluetooth remote page-turner

 Pairing is done from WITHIN A BOOK ONLY!
 Click on the "Confirm" button while inside a book to open the reader menu.
 Navigate to Bluetooth and follow the instructions there to pair a BT HID remote (e.g. an [IINE GameBrick](https://www.amazon.com/dp/B0CK4DNQM4) or Free2) and use it as a wireless page-turner.
 BLE auto-disables when you exit the book to keep heap pressure off the parser, so you will need to reconnect again when you enter a new book.

+Bluetooth will always be a challenge for this device, but I'm trying to bring the capability forth without disabling WiFi, full image/css disabling, etc. There are still some books (and I expect most manga/comics) that BLE will not work for, but I'm continuing to optimize.
+The optimizer's pre-cache pipeline also pre-renders images to per-device .pxc, see EPUB optimizer above

-A **BT Quick Connect** action lives at the bottom of the [Global Book Settings drawer](#global-book-settings-drawer) for one-step re-connect to your last bonded remote without re-navigating the menu tree (long-press confirm when inside book).
+- **BT Quick Connect**: Located at the top of the [Global Book Settings drawer](#global-book-settings-drawer) for one-step re-connect to your last bonded remote without re-navigating the menu tree (long-press confirm when inside book).
 Once connected, the option becomes **BT Disconnect**.
 When I read, I open my book, open the drawer, press up twice and use the BT Quick Connect button to fast pair with my controller.

-Bluetooth will always be a challenge for this device, but I'm trying to bring the capability forth without disabling WiFi, full image/css disabling, etc. There are still some books (and I expect most manga/comics) that BLE will not work for but I'm continuing to optimize.
-Two additional options:
-- **EPUB optimizer Bluetooth enhancement**: The built-in EPUB optimizer (during File Transfer) now has some additional capabilities through the highly recommended BT toggle.
-Besides the baseline JPEG conversion that is already done, we can pre-render each image to a per-device pixel cache (`.pxc`) at your screen's exact viewport, then bake a small manifest of the current settings while also flattening chapter structure layout.
-This HEAVILY helps with image-heavy chapters as we avoid needing the JPEG/PNG decoder while maintaining BLE abilities.
-If your current font/margin/image-rendering/orientation differs from the bake, the reader will prompt you on BT connection, advising you to switch back to the baked layout for maximum BT operability.
-EPUB optimizing will slightly increase file size depending on the number and size of images, but will make BT reading much smoother.
-- **BT No Images Quick Connect**: Located about BT Quick Connect, this one-tap drawer action will temporarily suppress image decoding at render time (uses placeholder border) while BT is connected.
+- **BT No Images Quick Connect**: Located at the top of the [Global Book Settings drawer](#global-book-settings-drawer), this one-tap drawer action will temporarily suppress image decoding at render time (uses placeholder border) while BT is connected.
 It will automatically revert back once BT is disconnected, so just another option to have without any long-term commitment.

 <p align="center">
   <img width="270" height="480" alt="IMG_9994" src="https://github.com/user-attachments/assets/6b0f1e34-2aae-4186-9229-6eb501cef5f1" />